Dorset knob: Dorset knob throwing

 The practice of Dorset knob throwing began in 2008 at a festival in the Dorset village of Cattistock, inspired by a Yorkshire pudding throwing game that the organiser had seen on television.

-The competition is now held every year on the first Sunday in May.
+The competition was for a while held every year on the first Sunday in May.
 The record throw of 31.9 m was set in 2019.
 Other events at the festival included a knob and spoon race, knob darts, knob painting and guess the weight of the knob.
-In 2017, the Dorset knob-throwing competition moved from Cattistock to Kingston Maurward House but was cancelled in 2018, the plan being to make it a biennial event from 2019.
-It was announced that the event would return to Cattistock in May 2022, however, in January 2022 it was announced that it had again been cancelled.
+The competition venue was Cattistock from 2008 to 2016.
+Then in 2017, it moved from Cattistock to Kingston Maurward House, about 12 miles away.
+The event was cancelled in 2018, and there was a plan to make it a biennial event from 2019.
+In 2024, the event was again held at the Cattistock Countryside Show, near Chilfrome.

+The knobs must be thrown underarm with a straight arm.
+The throw is measured from where the knobs finish rolling and not from where they hit the ground.